CeS-3/pwn.hust.college/README.md

 docker run --privileged -d -v /opt/dojo:/opt/pwn.college -p 22:22 -p 80:80 -p 443:443 pwncollege/dojo
 ```

+> **Warning**
+> This command would map ports (22, 80, 443) in the container to the corresponding ports on the Docker host.
+> If these ports are bound, especially Port 22, you can disable these processes or modify the mapping ports.

 This will run the initial setup, including building the challenge docker image.
 If you want to build the full 70+ GB challenge image, you can add `-e DOJO_CHALLENGE=challenge` to the docker args.
 Note, however, that docker environment variables only affect the initial setup, after which `./data/config.env` should be modified instead.